 Turkmenistan is a mysterious jewel of Central Asia — a land of great history, endless deserts, and ancient legends.

-Kunya-Urgench (Old Urgench) is one of the most important historical cities of Central Asia and a UNESCO World Heritage Site.
+Kunya-Urgench (Old Urgench) is a UNESCO World Heritage Site and one of the most important historical cities in Central Asia.

 Gonur-Depe is one of Central Asia’s most important Bronze Age archaeological sites (3rd–2nd millennium BC).
 It was the capital of the ancient Margiana civilization, part of the Bactria–Margiana Archaeological Complex (BMAC).